 As part of the competitive analysis for the website audit, the team also reviews each site for best-practice user experience (UX) principles to examine how your site compares in terms of navigation and usability.

-A user experience (UX) study for a website can often be a stand-alone project itself.
-Our team recruits users to visit your website live through a screen share while a moderator asks questions.
+Although, improving your website's user experience can often be a stand-alone project itself.
+For instance, our team recruits users to visit your website live through a screen share while a moderator asks questions.